 Damn you brain!

-This is the same thing that is going on when you eat certain foods, have sex, or participate in a activity you really enjoy.
+This is the same thing that is going on when you eat certain foods, have sex, or participate in an activity you really enjoy.

-This can lead to alcohol dependance which is classified by an impulse to drink despite harm, loss of control (physically, emotionally, and mentally), suffer from withdrawal symptoms, and an excessive tolerance.
+This can lead to alcohol dependence which is classified by an impulse to drink despite harm, loss of control (physically, emotionally, and mentally), suffer from withdrawal symptoms, and excessive tolerance.

-Alcohol dependance and addiction is beyond the scope of this article and beyond my base of knowledge.
+Alcohol dependence and addiction are beyond the scope of this article and beyond my base of knowledge.
 If you are someone that needs help please seek professional health.